Heat loss FAQ

 What about Air Conditioning?

 Again, the key is to avoid short cycling of the air conditioner or heat pump.
-To start, a compressor is expensive.
+To begin, a compressor is a relatively expensive investment.
 The fewer times you start, the better off your wallet is.
 As far as air conditioning goes, you need to run long enough to dehumidify the home.
 If the unit is oversized, it will run too short a cycle to dehumidify properly, and you end up with the cool, clammy feeling.
-If you walk into a home and it feels good to escape the heat of the day, and after a short time, you feel cool but still warm, like a humid cool day, the AC is likely oversized.
+If you walk into a home and it feels good to escape the heat of the day, and after a short time, you feel cool but still warm, like a humid, cool day, the AC is likely oversized.
 In a commercial building, this may be normal in the morning as the a/c is sized for many people and a hot day.
-As the day gets hotter, and people start showing up to shop or for work, everything equals out.
+As the day gets hotter, and people start showing up to shop or for work, everything balances out.

 Does Comfort-Call have a sample of completed forms we will receive center>